zcash/halo2/book/src/user/wasm-port.md

 }
 ```

-While the specific inputs and their serialisations will depend on your circuit and webapp set up, its useful to note the format in the specific case of Zordle since your use case will likely be similar:
+While the specific inputs and their serialisations will depend on your circuit and webapp set up, it's useful to note the format in the specific case of Zordle since your use case will likely be similar:

 This function takes as input the `final_word` that the user aimed for, and the words they attempted to use (in the form of `words_js`).
 It also takes as input the parameters for the circuit, which are serialized in `params_ser`.
 More to follow on that later.

-Note that the function parameters are passed in `wasm_bindgen` compatible formats: `String` and `JsValue`.
+Note that the function parameters are passed in `wasm_bindgen`-compatible formats: `String` and `JsValue`.
 The `JsValue` type is a type from the [`Serde`](https://serde.rs) library.
 You can find much more details about this type and how to use it in the documentation [here](https://rustwasm.github.io/wasm-bindgen/reference/arbitrary-data-with-serde.html#serializing-and-deserializing-arbitrary-data-into-and-from-jsvalue-with-serde).

 The output is a `Vec<u8>` converted to a `JSValue` using Serde.
 This is later passed in as input to the the verifier function.